 - Software includes Microsoft Office applications and accessibility applications.

 - See "Standard Software Configuration for Public PCs" on the University Library's Public PCs: Hardware/Software page for a complete list of available software.

 - All are welcome to use the public workstations and scanner.
 No login is required.

 - Black and white printing is available on site for those with a campus NetID.

 The cost to print is 0.10 per page, and login with NetID and AD password is required to print.

 - Color print jobs must be printed out at Funk-ACES, Main, Undergraduate, or Engineering-Grainger Libraries.

-- Those without NetIDs may send print jobs to the Undergraduate Library where they will accept cash payment (cash only).
+- Those without NetIDs may send print jobs to the Undergraduate Library where they will accept cash payment.

 New Materials and Topical Displays

 - Topical Displays of materials are also offered.